 What Equipment Do You Need To Make a Roasted Vegetable Pasta Bake?

 - Large pasta pot for boiling pasta and your choice of vegetables (I prefer this one because it’s non-toxic and stainless steel)

 - 9×13 pan or casserole dish (I recommend a lasagna pan but a pyrex works fine)

 - Cutting board (I like this anti bacterial cutting board and it’s super easy to clean)

-According to Food Network, leftover pasta dishes or a vegetarian baked pasta will stay fresh for about up to two months in the freezer.
+- Can you freeze a pasta casserole?
+Yes, absolutely!
+According to Food Network, leftover pasta dishes or vegetarian baked pasta will stay fresh for about up to two months in the freezer.